I-35 Georgetown to Round Rock Project

 Project overview

-The I-35 Georgetown to Round Rock proposes to add two non-tolled high-occupancy vehicle (HOV) managed lanes in each direction from SH 29/University Avenue to SH 45 North.
+The I-35 Georgetown to Round Rock project is proposing to add two non-tolled high-occupancy vehicle (HOV) managed lanes in each direction from SH 29/University Avenue to 45 North.
 The project would also:

 • Add flyovers at I-35 and SH 45 North